Aleksapop/blog-post/ts-what-s-typescript-a-beginners-guide-to-typed-javascript.md

 #### 5. **Learning TypeScript**

 - **Why it’s effective**: A broad and highly searched term, "learning TypeScript" indicates an intent to find resources that help gain proficiency in TypeScript.
-Including this phrase will attract readers actively searching for learning paths and materials.
+Including this phrase will attract readers who are actively searching for learning paths and materials.

 #### 6. **TypeScript for Beginners**